English as a Second Language Writing Grammar Communication Podcasts Audio Stories and More!

 Right now?
 Hmmm, yes.
 Sounds good!

 We are now going to conclude our podcast for this week.
-If you have any questions or comments, be sure to send us a message.
+If you have any questions or comments, be sure to send us a message by leaving a comment on our blog.

 The ESL Help!
 Desk